injectionmethod/m_Launcher/README.md

 ![image](https://github.com/injectionmethod/m_Launcher/assets/80434330/a9b2285b-1d02-4c73-9736-36e4a8c36dc5)

+Features
+- Memory Injection: m_Launcher enables external debugging and game modding through memory injection techniques.
+This feature allows users to modify game behavior and explore the internals of running applications.

+- Self-Installation: The entire m_Launcher application can be installed using just the executable file.
+No additional installation steps or dependencies are required, making it hassle-free for users to set up.

+- Game Backup: Backing up your games is made simple with m_Launcher.
+You can easily create and manage backups of your games, ensuring that your progress and settings are safely stored.

+- Memory Reading: Similar to Cheat Engine, m_Launcher provides memory reading capabilities for applications launched through it.
+This allows users to analyze and manipulate in-memory data of running games and applications.

+- Open Source: m_Launcher is an open-source project, which means the source code is publicly available.
+This encourages community contributions and allows users to customize and improve the launcher according to their needs.

 FAQ
 - Will i get banned from multiplayer games if i launch through this? | No, however the tools in the properties section could lead to a ban if not careful
 - Can i launch Steam, Origin/EA, Epic, COG etc.. games with this? | Yes, you can launch any application and have it run through its regular client without setting anything